 It may be necessary to set clear boundaries for how and when you can help them.
 You might say to them that they can call you anytime–except during work.
 If you let their anxiety affect your world you can experience some negativity as well.

 Keep enjoying social activities and hobbies that you love, and make time for your own self care.
 If you start to feel yourself getting into an unhealthy mindset, don’t be afraid to reach out to someone else to share your feelings.
 You don’t have to take all of this on your own shoulders.
-You may even want to talk to a therapist or call a hotline yourself if you’re feeling overwhelmed.
+You may even want to talk to an anxiety therapist or call a hotline yourself if you’re feeling overwhelmed.